 Who is Entitled to Pupil Premium?

 Schools receive the following funding:

-- Schools will receive £2,345 for any pupil who are identified in the school census of having left local authority care as a result of:
+- Schools will receive a Pupil Premium Plus payment of £2530 for any pupil identified in the school census as being in Local authority care or having left local authority care as a result of:

 a special guardianship order

 a child arrangements order,